Los Angeles Lashings: Minor League Cricket

-After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
-Ahead of the official season, which was announced to kick off on July 31, the Lashings announced Abhimanyu Rajp to continue his role as captain with Elmore Hutchinson helming vice-captain duties.
+2021: After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
+Ahead of the official season, which was announced to kick off on July 31, the Lashings announced former USA National Team member Abhimanyu Rajp to continue his role as captain with Elmore Hutchinson helming vice-captain duties.

 In their first match of the season, the Lashings defeated the Surf Riders by 4 wickets in a last-over thriller.
 They then went on to lose to the Blazers and to the Grizzlies, but came back to win against the Strikers by 4 wickets the following week.
 They then went on a 8-game losing streak, losing to the Strikers, the Grizzlies, the Blazers, the Thunderbolts twice, the Athletics, the Mustangs, and the Hurricanes before winning against the Surf Riders and the Master Blasters to end out the group stage.
 The Lashings finished out in 5th place, thus failing to qualify for the play-offs.